 #5.
 Be intimate

 Brands are becoming human relationships, and the strongest relationships are intimate.
 The more social that brands act, the more friends they make, the more they cultivate their friendships, the better they do.
-The more empathy, trust and love that brands stream out, the more comes back.
+The more empathy, trust, and love that brands stream out, the more comes back.

 Brand loyalty catalyst: Creative Leadership

 The more unremarkable brands get, the more valuable ideas become.
-Cultures that have the most ideas are best placed to win, because creativity has unreasonable power.
+Cultures that have the most ideas are best placed to win because creativity has unreasonable power.

 Companies have to be very active about having ideas.
 The classic top-down leadership model is not flexible enough or fast enough for our high-speed connected age.
 It can’t meet the innovation standards that both new and loyal customers now demand.
 Future leadership has to be based on creating a culture where the production line generates one thing, day after day: ideas that solve everyday consumer problems.
-The CEO’s challenge is to inspire the creative people (the pirates, the mavericks, the free thinkers) who love the enterprise, and let their passions scale the company.
+The CEO’s challenge is to inspire the creative people (the pirates, the mavericks, the free thinkers) who love the enterprise and let their passions scale the company.

 Emotion is the driver of sales

-The more embedded that quality, service, distribution and performance become, the more the degree of emotional experience is the difference.
+The more embedded that quality, service, distribution and performance become, the more the degree of emotional experience is different.
 A premise of Lovemarks is that they come from a bigger place than ‘selling stuff.’
 Regardless of category, Lovemarks aim to make the world a better place with what people care about, not jog people’s memories with what they care less about.
 Consumers are asking, “How does this brand improve my life?” and “How do I feel about this brand?”
 These questions are a call for emotional engagement from brands.

 When emotion makes people feel something deeper, it makes them want to share it.
 Emotion leads to action.
 Sharing emotions – especially online – leads to increased brand perception.
 In B2B, personal value (based around emotion) has twice as much impact as business value (based around logic/ reason).